-Committee member: Audit and Governance Committee, Community Investment and Marketing Committee, Events Committee (to November 2020), Finance Committee, Performance and Remuneration Committee, Staff Committee (to July 2021)
+Committee member: Audit and Governance Committee, Community Investment and Marketing Committee, Finance Committee, Performance and Remuneration Committee.

-Bob Stensholt, Deputy Chairman (appointed February 2002)
+Bob Stensholt, Deputy Chair (appointed February 2002)

 BA, BD(Hons), M Int Law, Dip Phil

 Bob has had an extensive career including roles as a senior diplomat, Assistant Director General for AusAID, senior research fellow, consultant and for over ten years as the state Member of Parliament for Burwood.
 Bob was most recently a Chief of Staff to a Victorian Government Minister and is currently involved in many local community organisations.